aanseev/aanseev/README.md

 ### About My GitHub
-This account contains all the work that I am allowed to share publicly, which mostly include personal side projects that I work on in my free time.
+This account contains all the work that I am allowed to share publicly, which mostly includes personal side projects that I work on in my free time.